 An overview of the distribution of the dwelling types for the additional anticipated households at each relevant spatial level is provided below.
-It should be noted that this is an approximate continuation of observed trends as influenced by the market dynamics during that period and further noted that external market factors can influence the future dynamics in relation to unit mix and dwelling type throughout the strategy period.
-The tables presented are based on a continuation of recent historic trends assigned to the additional anticipated households.
+It should be noted that this is an approximate continuation of observed trends as influenced by the market dynamics during that period and it is noted that external market factors can influence the future dynamics in relation to unit mix and dwelling type throughout the strategy period.
+The tables presented are based on a continuation of recent historic trends assigned to the additional anticipated households and are not intended as targets.
 These are 'policy-off' and may not reflect future market or planning policy conditions, including responses to the anticipated growth in one- and two-person households over the plan period.